Tuning-Free Adaptive Style Incorporation for Structure-Consistent Text-Driven Style Transfer: Proposed Method

 \subsubsection{Mask Extractor on Attention-Head Level}

-Many pioneering works ~\cite{huang2017arbitrary, hertz2023style, ulyanov2016instance, mroueh2019wasserstein, zhou2021domain, liu2021adaattn, li2017demystifying, jing2019neural, zhang2022exact} have demonstrated that the spatial distribution of features effectively represents the style of an image.
-Therefore, if an attention head does not exhibit significant distribution differences in $F_s$ and $F_c$, we consider incorporating style information into this attention head is ineffective and disrupts the image structure of the target image.
+Many pioneering works ~\cite{huang2017arbitrary, hertz2023style, ulyanov2016instance, mroueh2019wasserstein, zhou2021domain, liu2021adaattn, li2017demystifying, jing2019neural, zhang2022exact, chung2024style} have demonstrated that the spatial distribution of features effectively represents the style of an image.
+Therefore, if an attention head does not exhibit significant distribution differences in $F_s$ and $F_c$, we consider incorporating style information into this attention head ineffective and disrupts the stylized image's image structure.

 We measure the distribution difference~\cite{sun2016deep} between each pair of attention heads in $F_s$ and $F_c$ by calculating the distance of covariance $\ell^i$ as follows,